ExpressionEngine/ExpressionEngine-User-Guide/docs/development/custom-template-tags.md

 Tag created successfully!
 ```

-Now, let's update the `DateAndTime` class (`Module/Tags/DateAndTime.php`) to read the timezone that is passed in:
+Now, let's update the `DateAndTime` class (`Tags/DateAndTime.php`) to read the timezone that is passed in:

 ```
-namespace ExpressionengineDeveloper\AmazingAddOn\Module\Tags;
+namespace ExpressionengineDeveloper\AmazingAddOn\Tags;

 use ExpressionEngine\Service\Addon\Controllers\Tag\AbstractRoute;